kenoaljiji/persons-cms/README.md

    localhost = '/api';
    }

 The application will run on http://localhost:3000 for the frontend and http://localhost:8000/api for the backend (or whichever ports you have configured).I need to improve features.
-This dashboard CMS is being used for one of my clients.